gocd/docs.go.cd/content/gocd_on_kubernetes/sample_pipelines_explained.md

 When the pipeline is running (signified by a yellow bar), you can take a look at the status of the agents that are assigned to run the jobs in the pipeline.
 You can find the following information here:

-- pod details & configuration
+- Pod details & configuration

-- pod events
+- Pod events

-- logs for the agents
+- Logs for the agents

 This can be useful to troubleshoot when an agent is not picking up the job.

-To access the agent status report,
+To access the agent status report:

 1. Click on a stage of your choice when the pipeline is being built.